VirtusLab-Open-Source/strapi-plugin-comments/README.md

 ```

 ## Configuration
-To setup amend default plugin configuration we recommend to put following snippet as part of `config/custom.js` or `config/<env>/custom.js` file.
-If you've got already configurations for other plugins stores by this way, use just the `navigation` part within exising `plugins` item.
+To setup amend default plugin configuration we recommend to put following snippet as part of `config/plugins.js` or `config/<env>/plugins.js` file.
+If the file does not exist yet, you have to create it manually.
+If you've got already configurations for other plugins stores by this way, use just the `comments` part within exising `plugins` item.

 ```
     ...
-    plugins: {
     comments: {
       enableUsers: true,
       badWords: false
-      },
     },
     ...
 ```